Nathan Graham: Featherstone Rovers

 Nathan Graham made his début for Featherstone Rovers on 2 December 2001.

 International

 Graham was a Scotland international and played at the 2000 Rugby League World Cup.

 Coaching career

+Keighley Cougars

 After his playing career ended Graham moved into coaching and in October 2016 joined Keighley Cougars as assistant coach after five years of amateur team Drighlington ARLFC.

+Scotland

 Graham was appointed head coach of Scotland at the end of 2019.